- Phone: (763) 434-5995

 - Mailing Address: 16150 Crosstown Blvd.
 NW., Andover, MN 55304

 ***UPDATE: Unfortunately, travel to Haiti has been closed due to political unrest.
 Our Constance Haiti teams previously scheduled to go to Haiti have been postponed, but we remain ready to go when they can do so.
 Continue to pray for the plight of Haitians as their country is in turmoil.
-Pray as well for our partners—the EFCA Haiti site team—as they contemplate their situation.
+Pray as well for our partners—the EFCA Haiti site team—as they continue to navigate their situation.

 Political and economic tensions are high.
-Costs are rising; the government is unable to afford subsidized gas, causing gas shortages; political battles and (often political) gang activity causes major disruption and fear on a regular basis.
+Political battles and (often political) gang activity causes major disruption and fear on a regular basis.
 Many people are angry, frustrated, and losing hope that anything can change.

 Pray for leadership.